efueger/autorenter-angular1/README.md

 For now, the api must also be running for the UI to work properly.
 Please follow directions in the corresponding readme.

+- Make sure the project is at a location with minimal file path length (this is especially important in a Windows environment!).
+For this project we strongly recommend `c:/aur/ui` as the project root.
 - Install [Git](https://git-scm.com/downloads).
 - Install [Node](https://nodejs.org/en/download/) (tested on version 6.2.2)